 Copyright © Nucleus Medical Media, Inc.

-Males are three to four times more likely to be affected.
-Other factors that may increase your risk of TS include: Family history of TSHaving other tic disordersObsessive-compulsive disorderMaternal stress during pregnancyDaily use of coffee, cigarettes and alcohol by the mother before pregnancy
+Males are 3-4 times more likely to be affected.
+Other factors that may increase your chance of TS include: Family history of TSHaving other tic disordersObsessive-compulsive disorderMaternal stress during pregnancyDaily use of coffee, cigarettes, and alcohol by the mother before pregnancy

 Tics are the main symptoms of TS.
-To be TS, the tics must be involuntary and: Both motor and vocal ticsBe present for more than one yearStart before age 18Not absent at any time for > 3 monthsNot be due to a physiological cause like substances or a medical condition
+To be TS, the tics must be involuntary and: Both motor and vocal ticsBe present for more than 1 yearStart before age 18Not absent at any time for more than 3 monthsNot be due to a physiological cause like substances or a medical condition

 Tics will usually happen daily, range from mild-to-severe and change in type over time.
 They can occur suddenly and vary in the amount of time that they last.
 Tics may temporarily decrease with concentration or distraction.
 During times of stress and tension, they may occur more often.

 Tics are divided into motor and vocal.
 The following are some common examples: